more about high blood pressure

 This is the more common Hypertension and there is usually no known cause.
 A visit to your doctor for a general check-up usually leads to this diagnosis if you have primary hypertension.
 A patient could get frequent headaches or complain about general tiredness but in most cases, there are no symptoms.

-• Secondary Hypertension
+Secondary Hypertension

-Secondary Hypertension is caused when there is an abnormality in the arteries supplying blood to the kidneys.
-Other causes may include hormone abnormalities, thyroid disease, and airway obstruction during sleep.
-Diseases of the adrenal glands or excess use of salt or alcohol are other known causes.
-Medications such as ibuprofen or pseudoephedrine often found in over the counter medicines can also cause Secondary Hypertension.
+supplying blood to the kidneys.
+Other causes may include hormone abnormalities, thyroid or adrenal gland disease, airway obstruction during sleep or excessive salt/alcohol.
+Medications such as ibuprofen or pseudoephedrine can also cause Secondary Hypertension.

 General factors that could contribute to Hypertension include: